Microphysics of Early Dark Energy: Results

-From these results we see that the addition of a negative shear that evolves according to the equation of motion given in Eq.~(\ref{eq: shear model 2}) strengthens EDE as a solution to the Hubble tension.
-In this case, the $S_8$ tension is not exacerbated by the inclusion of our new component while preserving the solution to the Hubble tension.
-This anisotropic microphysics scenario may be a sign of non-scalar field EDE.
+This anisotropic microphysics scenario may be a sign of nonscalar field EDE.
 However, this region of parameter space is indistinguishable from standard scalar field EDE when considering \textit{Planck} data alone, so we must look to future experiments to provide meaningful constraints on the microphysics of EDE.

-\subsection{Future Constraints}
+\subsection{Future constraints}

 We forecast constraints on this model using a Fisher information matrix formalism assuming a CMB-S4 experiment that covers 40\% of the sky, following the prescription laid out in Ref.~\cite{CMB-S4:2016ple}.
 We model our Gaussian noise according to